 A winning outcome:

 Redmap has been a gamechanger for us.
-When those changes came into play on 1 September, we were able to transition through to the new IPA system with minimal issues,” said Arthur.
 “It means that the team can focus on doing a great job for our clients rather than shuffling paperwork around.
 Imagine trying to keep track of 50,000 paper invoices a month without a tool to assist!”